buqeye/frontiers-emulator-review/README.md

 # BUQEYE Guide to Projection-Based Emulators in Nuclear Physics (Frontiers in Physics Article)

+The [BUQEYE collaboration](https://buqeye.github.io/) presents a pedagogical introduction to projection-based, reduced-order emulators for applications in low-energy nuclear physics.
-All examples discussed in our Frontiers in Physics Article "BUQEYE Guide to Projection-Based Emulators in Nuclear Physics" and more are available here as interactive, open-source Python code so that practitioners can readily adapt projection-based emulators for their own work.
+All examples discussed in our Frontiers in Physics Article "BUQEYE Guide to Projection-Based Emulators in Nuclear Physics" ([arXiv:2212.04912](https://arxiv.org/abs/2212.04912)) and more are available here as interactive, open-source Python code so that practitioners can readily adapt projection-based emulators for their own work.

 ## Documentation